Vitamin K deficiency bleeding

 Vitamin K deficiency bleeding (VKDB) of the newborn, previously known as haemorrhagic disease of the newborn, is a rare form of bleeding disorder that affects newborns and young infants due to low stores of vitamin K at birth.
 It commonly presents with intracranial haemorrhage with the risk of brain damage or death.

 Newborn infants have low stores of vitamin K, and human breast milk has low concentrations of the vitamin.
 This combination can lead to vitamin K deficiency and later onset bleeding.
-Vitamin K deficiency leads to the risk of blood coagulation problems due to impaired production of clotting factors II, VII, IX, X, protein C and protein S by the liver.
-More rarely VKDB can be caused by maternal medicines causing vitamin K deficiency in the newborn.
+Vitamin K deficiency leads to the risk of blood coagulation problems due to impaired production of clotting factors II, VII, IX, X, protein C, and protein S by the liver.
+More rarely, VKDB can be caused by maternal medicines that cause vitamin K deficiency in the newborn.

-VKDB can largely be prevented by prophylactic supplementation of vitamin K, which is typically given shortly after birth by intramuscular injection.
+VKDB can be prevented by supplementing vitamin K, which is typically given shortly after birth by intramuscular injection.
 Most national health organisations recommend routine vitamin K supplementation after birth.
 Widespread use of this has made this a rare disease.

 Classification

-VKDB is classified as early, classical or late depending on when it first starts with each having somewhat different types of bleeding and underlying cause:
+VKDB is classified as early, classical, or late depending on when it first starts, with each having somewhat different types of bleeding and underlying cause:

 Signs and symptoms

-VKDB presents typically in the first month of life with bleeding which can be from various locations.
+VKDB presents typically in the first month of life with bleeding, which can be from various locations.
 Late onset VKDB presents with bleeding into the brain (intracranial haemorrhage) in more than half of cases.

 Causes

 Newborns are relatively vitamin K deficient for a variety of reasons: They have low vitamin K stores at birth as vitamin K passes the placenta poorly.
 Levels of vitamin K in human breast milk are low.
-Gut flora, that in adults produces vitamin K, has not yet developed.
+Gut flora, which in adults produces vitamin K, has not yet developed.

-Early VKDB is rare and caused by maternal medications that interact with vitamin K such as warfarin, phenytoin, or rifampicin.
+Early VKDB is rare and caused by maternal medications that interact with vitamin K, such as warfarin, phenytoin, or rifampicin.
 Classical VKDB is more common and caused by the relative deficiency at birth with inadequate vitamin K intake.
-This is often termed idiopathic as no one cause is found.
-Late VKDB presents after day 8 and up to 6 months of age, coinciding with the typical age for exclusive breast feeding due to the low levels of vitamin K in human breast milk.
-Many of these infants have poor vitamin K absorption due to cholestasis which compounds low intake.
+This is often termed idiopathic, as no one cause is found.
+Late VKDB presents after day 8 and up to 6 months of age, coinciding with the typical age for exclusive breastfeeding due to the low levels of vitamin K in human breast milk.
+Many of these infants have poor vitamin K absorption due to cholestasis, which compounds low intake.